pyveci/racker/README.rst

 About
 *****

-A universal harness tool.
-At the same time, a tribute to the developers of Linux, GNU, systemd, VirtualBox, Vagrant, Docker and all pieces in between.
+An experimental harness tool based on ``systemd-nspawn``.
+At the same time, a tribute to the authors and contributors of GNU, Linux, systemd, VirtualBox, Vagrant, Docker, and all pieces in between.

 ********